Kiss Your Privacy Worries Goodbye with Folder Lock!

 Pricing and Availability

-Folder Lock 5.6.3 runs under Windows 98x/ME/NT/2000/XP/2003 Server and costs $35 (USD) for a single-user license.
+Folder Lock 5.8.0 runs under Windows 98x/ME/NT/2000/XP/2003/Vista and costs $35 (USD) for a single-user license.
 Licensed customers are entitled to free lifetime upgrades and technical support.
 Additionally, customers will get bonus gifts worth $29 (Ebooks and Fun Files), plus 3 additional skins and 3 beautiful icons.
 Multi-user licenses, site license and academic licenses are also available.
 Additional information on Folder Lock, as well as its evaluation version, which is restricted to 35 runs is available from http://www.newsoftwares.net/folderlock.

 About NewSoftwares.net